 - Do you have a spare room in your home you could rent out short-term or long-term?

-- Could you share your car with your neighbors?
+- Could you share your car with your neighbours?

 By the same token, if you receive any extra income you didn’t expect (for example from your tax return, a bonus payment, a birthday present or inheritance) use this to pay off your debt (faster).

 If you find, despite all that, you just can’t get a handle on your debt, you may want to seek out more hands-on assistance.
-Many charities (for example, the Salvation Army) not only have a food bank program (which would help you cut your spending on groceries if eligible) but also have financial counselors who can help you find a way out of your seemingly unsolvable situation.
+Many charities (for example, the Salvation Army) and some local government agencies not only have a food bank program (which would help you cut your spending on groceries if eligible) but also have (free) financial counsellors who can help you find a way out of your seemingly unsolvable situation.